ntheile/World-Survey-Kit/WorldSurveyKit/README.md

 			- if in db contine
 			- else add to db, add to an org called by there name
 * added security to the File table, public and private can now be set on a survey
+* user cannot delete own survey in own org - fixed the FilesController delete method and added q.js to fix reset of app